Code-Sharp/WampSharp-docs/Release-notes/WampSharp-v1.2.5.21-beta-release-notes.md

 ### C# 7.0 tuples support

-This verion mainly focuses on C# 7.0 tuples support.
+This verion mainly focuses on [C# 7.0 tuples](https://blogs.msdn.microsoft.com/dotnet/2016/08/24/whats-new-in-csharp-7-0/) support.
+> Note: C# 7.0 tuples syntax is currently supported only by [Visual Studio "15" Preview 4](https://www.visualstudio.com/en-us/news/releasenotes/vs15-relnotes).
+You can download it [here](https://www.visualstudio.com/en-us/downloads/visual-studio-next-downloads-vs.aspx).

 #### Reflection-based callee tuples support

-From this version, you can return a C# 7.0 ValueTuple from a reflection-based callee method.
-The ValueTuple will be serialized to either the arguments keywords or to the arguments array of the YIELD message, depending on whether the returned ValueTuple has named elements or positional elements.
-(ValueTuples having elements which are partially named are not supported)
+From this version, you can return a C# 7.0 tuple from a reflection-based callee method.
+The tuple will be serialized to either the arguments keywords or to the arguments array of the YIELD message, depending on whether the returned tuple has named elements or positional elements. (tuples having elements which are partially named are not supported)

-For example: A reflection-based callee that returns ValueTuples:
+For example: A reflection-based callee that returns a tuple:

 ```csharp
 public interface IComplexResultService